www.thementawai.com

 Carved to Remember — Marks of the Departed

-A kerei from the family carves a takep — the outline of the deceased’s hand and foot — onto a large durian tree belonging to the family.
+Using the earlier cut-out templates, a kerei from the family carves a takep — the outline of the deceased’s hand and foot — onto a large durian tree belonging to the family.

-This tree becomes the central pillar of remembrance
+This tree becomes the central pillar of remembrance.

-At the base of the durian tree, the kerei plants the six ritual sticks — kirekat — each matching the height of a different part of the body.
+At the base of the durian tree bearing the newly placed takep, the kerei plants six ritual cuttings known as kirekat, each prepared earlier and matched to the height of a different part of the deceased’s body.
+The cuttings take root and grow into ornamental plants that sanctify the site.

-Takep Inside the Uma
+IN the Uma

 Today, this carving is often placed on a removable wooden plank so it can be carried to a new house when the old uma is abandoned or rebuilt — ensuring memory and spirit move with the family.